wordofwarning/wordofwarning.org/current/2025-turn/index.md

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works *may* involve interaction and/or participation; specific warnings listed [here](/warnings).
+Content Warnings: use of haze in many works; some works *may* involve interaction and/or participation; specific warnings listed [here](/warnings).

 Features: eight contemporary dance performance works with varied content; works will occur in three spaces and will vary in format.